Criminology in Sweden

 Incomplete applications will not be accepted.
 You will be notified by e-mail of your application status.
 If your application is not accepted, the nonrefundable deposit will be returned.
 If the program is canceled for any reason by the USM, all deposits will be returned.

 *If you are having trouble downloading the application, please contact us at (207) 780-4959 or email@example.com and we will send you one.
 You may also want to try upgrading to the latest version of Adobe Acrobat Reader.

 Tuition and Fees

-The program fee for Sweden is $2980.
+The estimated program fee is $3500.
 The cost of tuition and fees at the in-state rate are in addition to the program fee.The program fee includes accommodation, airfare, scheduled in-country travel, site visits, field trips and iNext's comprehensive insurance plan.
 Six credits of tuition and fees are an additional cost.

 Not included in the program fee is the cost of tuition, fees, books, academic supplies, food, or other personal expenses.
 Six credits of undergraduate tuition is $1518 plus $203 in fees.
 All participants on USM travel programs receive the in-state tuition rate regardless of residency.

 All participants will be automatically registered for a payment plan.
 The two $100 deposits will go towards the cost of the program and the remaining balance will be due as follows:

 50% of the balance due April 5, 2014